- Search Policies

 Loss of Fee Remission Eligibility

 A student may lose eligibility during the course of the semester: for example, due to an early withdrawal, or because the appointment is cancelled or modified so that it no longer meets the criteria for remissions.
-In these cases, the student will be billed in CalCentral for the entire remission amount and must repay them.
+In these cases, the student will be billed in CalCentral for the entire remission amount and must repay those fees.

 Intercampus Transfers of Fee Remissions